nation3/law/contracts/DisputeResolutionProcess.linked.md

 1. The claimant disputes the agreement on-chain.
 2. Then, the Parties have [%Evidence Submission Time Window] to submit any evidence that might be needed for the Judges to resolve the dispute by proposing their desired outcome.
-3. After the Evidence Submission Time Window ends, the Judges Multisig has [%Outcome Proposal Time Window] to put forward their desired settlement outcome.
+3. After the Evidence Submission Time Window ends, the Supreme Court Multisig has [%Outcome Proposal Time Window] to put forward their desired settlement outcome.
-4. Once a settlement proposal has been put forth by the Judges Multisig, any of the Parties can appeal such proposal.
+4. Once a settlement proposal has been put forth by the Supreme Court Multisig, any of the Parties can appeal such proposal.
 The time window for the appeal process is encoded in the Designated Smart Contracts.
 5. A non-appealed settlement proposal will be enforceable and final, as encoded in the Designated Smart Contracts.

 ## Evidence submission process